Chigorin Defence

 History and Notable Players

 It arises from the Queen's Gambit.
-Among the most prolific practitioners on the White side are Vladimir Epishin (11 games), Glenn C Flear (10 games), Felix Levin (9 games).
-On the Black side, notable exponents include Igor Miladinovic (104 games), Gergely Antal (43 games), Ilja Zaragatski (43 games).
+On the White side, Vladimir Epishin (11 games), Glenn C Flear (10 games), Felix Levin (9 games) top the database.
+Notable Black exponents: Igor Miladinovic (104 games), Gergely Antal (43 games), Ilja Zaragatski (43 games).

 Practice on Chessiverse